 - Consider the Solutions – It may seem easy enough to tell your child what to do.
 However, this won’t help them avoid conflicts in the future.
 Instead, come up with ways your child can resolve conflict on their own.
 If they’re invested in the solution, it will be easier for them to implement it.

-- Encourage Emotional Control – It’s very important that your child feels comfortable enough to tell you how they really feel.
+- Encourage Emotional Control – It’s essential that your child feels comfortable enough to tell you how they really feel.
 But getting angry or upset in situations of conflict won’t help them deal with others.
-Instead of overdoing it, encourage them to be aware of their emotions but exercise empathy and listen too.
+Instead of overdoing it, encourage them to be aware of their emotions, exercise empathy, and listen.

 - Do Some Role Play – Encouragement is one thing, but doing a bit of role play with your child can be good practice.
 Bullying in schools is a problem, so taking the time to go through some scenarios is helpful.
 This will prepare them for real-life conflict resolution when the time comes.

 We all get frustrated and angry, and that’s okay.
 The trick is to encourage your children to turn their frustration into something more positive.
-Sports like karate or just running around outside help them get out some frustrations in a physical and positive way.
+Sports like karate or just running around outside help them get out some frustrations physically and positively.
 If they’re in a confined space like the bus, they can write out their angst in a journal, rather than bottling up their emotions or lashing out.
 Or try other activities where your children can have an outlet, whether it’s art, music, dance, or anything that encourages creative expression.
-If your child has positive outlets, they’re less likely to bully others, and if they are the victim of bullying, they’ll be more likely to respond in a constructive way.
+If your child has positive outlets, they’re less likely to bully others, and if they are the victim of bullying, they’ll be more likely to respond constructively.

 There are many things you can teach your little ones when it comes to dealing with conflict.
 But that doesn’t mean the right resolutions will work.
-In a bullying situation, it’s important that your child knows they can walk away.
+In a bullying situation, your child must know they can walk away.
 Whether they’ve tried everything or not, they shouldn’t be subject to violence or physical abuse.